marknnour/hog/README.md

   - `hog_gui.py`: A graphical user interface (GUI) for Hog
   - `ucb.py`: Utility functions for CS 61A
   - `hog_ui.py`: A text-based user-interface (UI) for Hog
-  - images: A directory of images used by hog_gui.py

 ## 4. Running GUI